Felix201209/Same-network-Chatroom/README.md

 A lightweight local-network chatroom that connects users through **IP + Port**, supporting both **Chinese** and **English**.

+## 🎯 Why This Project Exists

+In many environments such as schools, libraries, offices, or dormitories,
+mobile phone usage is restricted or internet access is unavailable.

+This project provides a simple solution:

+✅ A chatroom that works **entirely within the same local network**
+✅ No internet required
+✅ No phone required
+✅ Works on laptops, desktops, Raspberry Pi, etc.
+✅ Perfect for classrooms, group work, LAN parties, and offline communication

 ---

 ## 🚀 Getting Started